Trauma center: Definitions in United States

-In the United States, trauma centers are ranked by the American College of Surgeons (ACS) or local state governments, from Level I (comprehensive service) to Level III (limited-care).
+In the United States, trauma centers are certified by the American College of Surgeons (ACS) or local state governments, from Level I (comprehensive service) to Level III (limited-care).
 The different levels refer to the types of resources available in a trauma center and the number of patients admitted yearly.
 These are categories that define national standards for trauma care in hospitals.
-Level I and Level II designations are also given adult or pediatric designations.
-Additionally, some states have their own trauma-center rankings separate from the ACS.
+Level I through Level II designations are also given adult or pediatric designations.
+Additionally, some states have their own trauma-center rankings separate from that of the ACS.
 These levels may range from Level I to Level IV.
 Some hospitals are less-formally designated Level V.

 The ACS does not officially designate hospitals as trauma centers.
 Numerous U.S. hospitals that are not verified by ACS claim trauma center designation.
 Most states have legislation that determines the process for designation of trauma centers within that state.
 The ACS describes this responsibility as "a geopolitical process by which empowered entities, government or otherwise, are authorized to designate."
 The ACS's self-appointed mission is limited to confirming and reporting on any given hospital's ability to comply with the ACS standard of care known as Resources for Optimal Care of the Injured Patient.

 The Trauma Information Exchange Program (TIEP) is a program of the American Trauma Society in collaboration with the Johns Hopkins Center for Injury Research and Policy and is funded by the Centers for Disease Control and Prevention.
 TIEP maintains an inventory of trauma centers in the US, collects data and develops information related to the causes, treatment and outcomes of injury, and facilitates the exchange of information among trauma care institutions, care providers, researchers, payers and policymakers.

-Note that a trauma center is a hospital that is designated by a state or local authority or is verified by the American College of Surgeons.
+A trauma center is a hospital that is designated by a state or local authority or is verified by the American College of Surgeons.